alankent/magento2devbox-skeleton/README.md

 mounting, the code will automatically be visible; if you use Unison, it will copy files on your laptop into the web container when Unison is started.

-Note: This case includes if you decide to change the settings in `docker-composer.yml` after the containers have been created.
-You will need to remove the current containers and recreate them (including the database contents).
-MAKE SURE THE SOURCE CODE IS UP TO DATE UNDER THE `shared/www` DIRECTORY BEFORE DELETING THE CONTAINERS TO MAKE SURE YOU DO NOT ACCIDENTALLY LOSE ANY OF YOUR WORK.

-    docker-compose kill
-    docker-compose rm
-    # Make changes to docker-compose.yml
-    docker-compose up -d

 **Creating a New Project with Composer**

 Log into the web container.